Buda · Kyle · San Marcos · New Braunfels · Bastrop

 Hard water, handled.

 You get softer laundry, spotless dishes, better-tasting water, and appliances that last like they should.
-We test, install, and service water treatment for homes across Buda, Kyle, and San Marcos, and every job starts with a free test at your tap.
+We test, install, and service water treatment for homes across Buda, Kyle, San Marcos, New Braunfels, Bastrop, and the surrounding communities, and every job starts with a free test at your tap.

 Your water is safe.
 It's also working against you.

-Water in Buda, Kyle, and San Marcos comes mostly from limestone aquifers, so it picks up a lot of calcium and magnesium on the way to your tap.
+Most water we serve starts as groundwater or surface water in limestone country, and it picks up a lot of calcium and magnesium either way.
+Around Bastrop the aquifers change, but city water there still runs hard.
 That's all “hard water” means.
 Your water is safe to drink.
 It's just carrying minerals.

 But those minerals scale up your water heater, spot your dishes, fade your laundry, and fight your soap every day.
 The fix is straightforward, and it starts with knowing exactly what's in your water.